suneric98/Crescendo/README.md

 + Eric: got artists data and did basic exploration with it
 + Kathy: built a linear regression model to predict the rank of a song based on the number of streams
++ Chris: clustered songs in dataset based on scaled continuous features; wrote functions to faciliate access of artists and songs in each cluster

 ### 2/29 TODO